-Information in this document has been coordinated by the RFCI Technical Staff based on information submitted by the leading manufacturers of heterogeneous vinyl flooring.
-The product configurations offered herein use ranges representative of all types of heterogeneous vinyl flooring from ten primary manufacturers.
-These manufacturers own or contract facilities in the United States, Belgium, Canada, China, France, Japan, and Korea.
+Information in this document has been coordinated by the RFCI Technical Staff based on information submitted by the leading manufacturers of vinyl tile.
+The product configurations offered herein use ranges representative of all types of vinyl tile from 12 primary manufacturers.
+These manufacturers own or contract facilities in the United States, Canada, China, France, and South Korea.
 Use of this industry average EPD is restricted to participating floor manufacturers.